ntaylor0000/google-business-intelligence-professional-certificate/README.md

 Learners who complete the three courses in this certificate program will have the skills needed to apply for business intelligence jobs.
 This certificate program assumes prior knowledge of foundational analytical principles, skills, and tools covered in the Google Data Analytics Certificate.

 By the end of this course, you will:
--Explain how BI visualizations answer business questions -Identify complications that may arise during the creation of BI visualizations -Produce charts that represent BI data monitored over time -Use dashboard and reporting tools
+- Explain how BI visualizations answer business questions
+- Identify complications that may arise during the creation of BI visualizations
+- Produce charts that represent BI data monitored over time
+- Use dashboard and reporting tools
--Build dashboards using best practices to meet stakeholder needs -Iterate on a dashboard to meet changing project requirements -Design BI presentations to share insights with stakeholders -Create or update a resume and prepare for BI interviews
+- Build dashboards using best practices to meet stakeholder needs
+- Iterate on a dashboard to meet changing project requirements
+- Design BI presentations to share insights with stakeholders
+- Create or update a resume and prepare for BI interviews
 </h6>
 </details>